-All of this whilst being set away from the sometimes-maddening tourist crowds.
+All of this whilst be away from the sometimes-maddening tourist crowds.
 And the best part, it’s pretty flat too!
 You’ll appreciate this after trekking up and down a few of Lisbon’s many hills.

 Top Attractions around Avenidas Novas | Saldanha | Picoas:

 The Calouste Gulbenkian Museum, Dr. Anastácio Gonçalves House-Museum, Pastelaria Versailles, El Corte Inglés Shopping Centre.